MiltonStanley/Quandrax/EU3SaveGame.md

 - Header (~4 lines)
 - Nation information (multiples) (~7 lines)

-Example of header and ONE nation information:
+Example of header and ONE nation information (from line 312)

         cot=
             {